peter-st-cons/java-cdk-demo-01/README.md

  * `cdk docs` open CDK documentation
  * `cdk destroy` destroy the stack when finished

+## Deployment

+GitHub Actions takes care of deploying the docker image and CloudFormation stacks.
+We need to deploy the baseline stack first and configure some

 ## Credits

 * Java stack props and builder pattern: https://github.com/stephane-devops/pingMeCdkTransitGatewayWGraph